yossi1981/PathlockAutomationPipeline/README.md

 ## Design patterns used
 - Factory Method
-- Command
+- Command (ICommand and all its implementation)
-- Template Method
+- Template Method (Look at the AutomationPipleline abstract class and its child classes)
+- Strategy (The command file readers follow the strategy pattern)
+- Adapter (Where I connect a Command with a Plugin Command)
 - Note : There are some static classes in the project.
-I could make them singletons, I thought that's too much of a show off and nto really nessecary so I skipped that.
+I could make them singletons, I thought that's too much of a show off and not really nessecary so I skipped that)

 ## Instructions